sanjusan/home/now.md

 ## What I'm up to right **NOW**:

 * Reading *Genghis Khan and the Making of the Modern World* by Jack Weatherford.
+* Reading *The Making of a Manager* by Julia Zhuo.
 * Reading *The Tao Of Seneca*
 * Learning how to play the *ukelele*.
 * Trying to host more people via couchsurfing.
 Giving back is so important.